USEPA/webcms/terraform/webcms/README.md

 ### Build Images

-There are three custom Docker images: Drupal, nginx, and Drush.
+There are four custom Docker images: Drupal, nginx, Drush, and the metrics sidecar.
 While it is possible to build these in parallel, it is probably best to build them in serial and push after deployments.
 A sample shell script is below:

 ```sh
 #!/bin/bash